 Unfortunately, companies aren’t required to label their products as vegan-friendly or otherwise.
 And the animal-based ingredients that they use are often impossible to decipher without a lab manual.
 Another factor in whether a product is cruelty-free pertains to the way they conduct their product testing.
 Any company who tests the safety of their product on animals is not considered vegan-friendly, as there can be adverse effects on the animals.

 But how are we to know which toiletries are animal-friendly?
+I need to be sure that I have vegan toiletries.
 Many companies who I are vegan safe, will label their products as so.
 The Vegan Society offers their trademark label to products that meet their animal-free standards.
 Another logo you may find on vegan-safe products is Vegan Action’s logo which is a registered trademark for products that do not contain animal products or byproducts and that have not been tested on animals.

 Now that we know the ingredients in our products, how will we find out the way they are tested?
 If a product is not labeled vegan (as above), there are a couple of ways to check if they are cruelty-free.
 PETA has an extensive database which contains the names of products and companies that either do, or don’t, test on animals.
 You can search by product, or company, name.
 For a copy of their “Companies that don’t test on animals” PDF, click here.
 Take it with you every time you shop to be sure you’re making sustainable and Eco-friendly choices.

 Do you check your products to make sure they’re free of animal-based ingredients?
+Do you only have vegan toiletries in your house?
 What soaps, shampoos, shaving creams, etc. do you use?

 Related Article: Ways to Reduce your Carbon Footprint